devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 TensorFlow is a powerful framework that has become a cornerstone in the field of machine learning and deep learning.
 Its ability to handle complex computations efficiently, combined with its flexibility and extensive community support, makes it a popular choice among developers and researchers alike.
 Whether for building sophisticated deep learning models or deploying machine learning applications at scale, TensorFlow provides the tools necessary to succeed in various AI tasks.

-## 46) Explain the core components of TensorFlow, including tensors, computational graphs, and sessions.
+## <mark> 46) Explain the core components of TensorFlow, including tensors, computational graphs, and sessions. </mark>

 TensorFlow is a powerful open-source framework developed by Google for building and deploying machine learning models.
 It provides a comprehensive ecosystem for working with deep learning and other machine learning techniques.
 Understanding its core components is essential for effectively utilizing TensorFlow in various applications.